A study from the University of Bergen discovered a clear connection between gum diseases and Alzheimer's

 - Brush your teeth: after eating, brush your teeth and do it at least after every big meal like breakfast, lunch, and dinner.

 - Use dental floss: brushing your teeth is not enough to remove food residue between your teeth.
-This is why it is very important that you use dental floss to keep your teeth clean.
+This is why it is very important that you use dental floss or water flosser to keep your teeth clean.

 - There is a history of Alzheimer's: if in your family there are people who have suffered from this disease, you should visit the dentist constantly and perform cleanings.
 In addition, you should consult a neurologist and a psychiatrist.